jessemarek/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    *The biggest differnce between these 2 methods is `.map()` returns a new array `.forEach()` does not.*

 2. What is the difference between a function and a method?

+    *A method is a function that belongs to an object.
+It is declared inside the object.*

 3. What is closure?

+    *Closure is the ability of functions to access variables that are not declared inside their own scope.
+They can only access variables declared inside outer functions.
+They cannot access variables declarfed in functions that are nested inside themselves.*

 4. Describe the four rules of the 'this' keyword.

+    *1. Window/Global Binding - if no context is given `this` binds to the Window object.
+In `strict` it returns undefined.*
+    *2. Implicit Binding - when the function is invoked `this` refers to the object that invoked the method.*
+    *3. New Binding - When a new object is created with a constructor, `this` refers to the new boject that is created.*
+    *4. Explicit Binding - When .call(), .apply(), or .bind() are used the `this` keyword refers to whatever is passed in as an argument.*

 5. Why do we need super() in an extended class?

+    *A child class will not inherit any of the parent class' properties or methods if super() is not used.*

 ## Project Set up